MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 In the same tab, add a 'Copy Files' phase with Destination: Frameworks and add the `AppCenterXCUITestExtensions.framework`.

-Note that your project may already have a 'Copy Files' phase.
+Your project may already have a 'Copy Files' phase.

 ![Inside Xcode select Frameworks in Destination](images/xcuitest-link-framework.gif)